 In 2017 and 2018, the government held competitive and peaceful elections without the supervision of a UN mission that had been deployed to help restore security following a 2006 political crisis.
 A new minority government was formed after the legislative elections in 2017, but due to inability to pass a budget was dissolved by the president in January 2018.
 The new government elected in May’s early polls debated and approved a budget in September.

 C2.
 Are safeguards against official corruption strong and effective?
 2 / 4

 Anticorruption bodies lack enough funding to operate effectively.
 The independent Anti-Corruption Commission (CAC) has no powers of arrest or prosecution and must rely on the prosecutor general, with input from police and the courts, to follow up on corruption investigations.

 C3.
 Does the government operate with openness and transparency?
 2 / 4

 While the state has attempted to make budgets more accessible, procurement processes remain largely opaque.
 Requests for public information are not always granted, and at times require applicants to undertake inconvenient travel.
-Information is often issued in Portuguese, as opposed to local languages.
+Information is often issued in Portuguese, which may not be accessible to those who speak local languages.